 Owen's story.
 'I never thought how being gay would contribute to being homeless until I became homeless myself.'

 I first realised I was gay when I was about fourteen.
 I didn’t have an easy time coming out.
-My parents love me, but they found it had to accept.
-They were very worried about how I might be judged.
 It led to me shutting that side of me away for a very long time.
 I was also very badly bullied at school because I was gay, but there were no teachers I could talk to.
 When I left it was such a huge relief not to have to deal with that anymore, but that’s also when the drink and drugs came into play.
 It was a way of coping with the stress of not being able to accept myself.
 It was like an internalised homophobia against myself, and that stuck with me right up until today.
 I think just the build-up of all of that has led to so many issues that have led to me becoming homeless.

-My mum passed away from cancer five years ago, and I was living with my dad until last year, but my alcohol and drug misuse led to some very unstable episodes of mental health.
+My alcohol and drug misuse led to some very unstable episodes of mental health.
 I was a totally different person from what I am normally.
 In the end I had a breakdown and felt suicidal.
 I was acting very irrationally, and I was sectioned a few times.
 I came out of hospital on Christmas Day 2018, but I still was very unstable.
 I wasn’t getting the help that I needed from mental health services or my alcohol issues.
-Then my relationship with my father broke down.

 I was also still working and functioning as journalist for a national newspaper, but it was going downhill quickly.
 In the end I had to tell work I was having some issues and needed to move.
 I didn’t tell them the full story.
 After that I went into survival mode.
 I was sleeping in my car for about a month.
 It was freezing cold, but at least I had some shelter at night time, even though I had nowhere to go during the day.
 An outreach found me and got me into a homeless shelter, and they also helped me to register as homeless with the council.